 A delicious, traditional British Christmas dessert that's rich, aromatic and boozy!

 We are baking, prepping and preening here in the G&B households.
 If cooking for an occasion seems daunting, we suggest you make a list, check it twice, and get all your non-perishables in the house this weekend.
-If you plan on making things from scratch, you can prepare so much in advance: sauces, gravy and pie & cookie dough especially.
-This weekend my big baking project was this traditional Christmas Pudding.
+If you plan on making things from scratch, you can prepare so much in advance: sauces, gravy, pie and especially cookie dough.
+This weekend, my big baking project was this traditional Christmas Pudding with Brandy Butter.

-For the Brits, no Christmas Dinner is considered complete without one.
+For the Brits, no Christmas Dinner is considered complete without it.
 It is to the British, what the Bûche de Noël is to the French, and Lebkuchen is to the Germans.
-I have a memory of sitting in the car, waiting for my grandmother who’d just jumped out yelling, “I forgot to feed the pudding!”
+I remember sitting in the car in the driveway, waiting for my grandmother who’d just jumped out yelling, “I forgot to feed the pudding!”
 I was a little confused about what a pudding could possibly eat, and even more so when she reappeared with a bottle of brandy from which she poured a few generous glugs into a bowl hanging in the garage.
 It turns out that Christmas puddings like a little liquor (don’t we all!), this helps keep it moist and also keeps it from developing bacteria, making it all ok to prepare weeks in advance.

 Traditional Christmas Pudding